Category Archives: Random Musings

 600 people reached the top of Mt.
 Everest in 2012.
 This blog got about 11,000 views in 2012.
 If every person who reached the top of Mt.
 Everest viewed this blog, it would have taken 18 years to get that many views.

 We take the term multitasking for granted these days.
 Everyone is multitasking all day long.
 We are checking our cell phones for e-mail while we are driving or in the restroom.
 We talk on the cell phone while driving or watching television.
 This has accelerated society to a break-neck speed.
 I am no different from anyone else as I used to take great pride in boasting in my ability to complete several tasks at the same time.
+Being a computer guy, it is only normal that I operate like my machines, multithreading!

 Today begins my six-day holiday, the blog will return to its hard-core SQL action after Christmas.
 Enjoy!